Intrinsic thermal Hall effect of optical phonons enhanced by discrete rotational symmetry: Introduction

 Theoretical approaches to understanding the effect can be categorized into intrinsic and extrinsic mechanisms.
-The intrinsic mechanism focuses on the topological properties of heat-carrying quasi-excitations, such as spinons~\cite{samajdar_thermal_2019,zhang_thermal_2024}, magnons~\cite{mook_magnon_2014,murakami_thermal_2017,zhang_thermal_2024}, and phonons~\cite{Taoqin2012,chen_enhanced_2020,ye_2021_phononhall,zhang_phonon_2021,mangeolle_phonon_2022}.
+The intrinsic mechanism focuses on the topological properties of heat-carrying quasi-excitations, such as spinons~\cite{samajdar_thermal_2019,zhang_thermal_2024}, magnons~\cite{mook_magnon_2014,murakami_thermal_2017,zhang_thermal_2024}, and phonons~\cite{zhang_topological_2010,Taoqin2012,chen_enhanced_2020,ye_2021_phononhall,zhang_phonon_2021,mangeolle_phonon_2022}.
 The mechanism may explain satisfactorily the effect in magnetic insulators where excitations (e.g., spinons and magnons) can either couple directly to the magnetic field~\cite{murakami_thermal_2017,zhang_anomalous_2021,xu_thermal_2023,samajdar_thermal_2019,mook_magnon_2014,zhang_thermal_2024} or indirectly via spin-phonon coupling~\cite{bonini_frequency_2023,xu_2024}.
-However, it fails to explain the large thermal Hall conductivities observed in non-magnetic insulators, as phonons only couple indirectly with the magnetic field through flexoelectric couplings~\cite{chen_enhanced_2020}, which originates from Lorentz forces on charged ions with a tiny energy scale set by ion cyclotron energies $\sim 10^{-5}\, \mathrm{meV}$ at $B=10\mathrm{T}$.
-On the other hand, the extrinsic mechanism attributes thermal Hall effects to quasiparticle scattering by imperfections such as structural domains, impurities and defects~\cite{mori_origin_2014,chen_enhanced_2020,guo_extrinsic_2021, flebus_charged_2022}.
-In particular, it is argued that skew scattering may account for the large thermal Hall conductivities as its contributions increase with the mean free path of phonons.
+However, it fails to explain the large thermal Hall conductivities observed in non-magnetic insulators, as the phonon-magnetic field coupling, which originates from Lorentz forces on charged ions, is characterized by a tiny energy scale set by ion cyclotron energies $\sim 10^{-5}\, \mathrm{meV}/\hbar$ at $B=10\mathrm{T}$.
+On the other hand, the extrinsic mechanism attributes thermal Hall effects to quasiparticle scattering by imperfections such as structural domains, impurities and defects.
+In particular, it is argued that skew scattering may account for the large thermal Hall conductivities as its contributions increase with the mean free path of phonons~\cite{mori_origin_2014,chen_enhanced_2020,guo_extrinsic_2021, flebus_charged_2022}.